EvanDBush/la_liga_project/README.md

     After getting a better idea of the shape of the data, I came up with questions that the data could answer.
 Some of these questions concerned data that didn't seem as useful or anamolous.

+    in the folder

+    /column_questions/ I attempt to answer these questions by columns.

     In